Dr. Greene, I am terrified of SIDS. What can I do to prevent it and when can I stop worrying?

 Everything dear to us causes pain.
 Becoming a parent opens up new landscapes within us: new hopes, fears, delights, and sorrows.
 There is no magic moment when you will stop worrying.
-Sometimes, even when we do everything right, babies die.
+Sometimes, even when we do everything right, babies die, including from SIDS.
 The fragility and unpredictability of life underscore how precious each life is.

 Thankfully, there are specific steps you can take to minimize the risk to your child.

 SIDS, or Sudden Infant Death Syndrome, is defined as the sudden, unexpected and unexplained death of any infant or young child.
 What a horror for any parent!
 When surveyed about what they would have appreciated in those chilling moments after the death, SIDS parents responded with several concrete requests they were often too stunned to make at the time (Journal of Emergency Medicine, Sep 1997):

 These poignant requests underline the tragedy of SIDS, the most common cause of infant death in developed countries.
 SIDS accounts for about half of the deaths that occur between one month and one year of age.

 Genetics plays a large role.
 SIDS is more common in boys than in girls, and it is more common in some population groups (Black, Native American, Hawaiian, Filipino, Maori).

 Most of the affected infants have damaged or immature brainstems, making it difficult for them to wake up when they are in trouble.
 A recent series of autopsies has demonstrated visible brain abnormalities in over 70 percent of the SIDS babies examined (Pediatric Neurology, Jul 1998).

 While parents often feel horribly responsible after SIDS, sometimes there is nothing they could have done to prevent it.
 There are many factors outside of our control.